catcueto/Catalina-Cueto/README.md

 *   🌍  I'm based in Fairfax, Virginia
 *   ✉️  You can contact me at [catacueto@gmail.com](mailto:catacueto@gmail.com)
-*   🧠  I'm learning Java and Ruby On Rails
+*   🧠  I'm learning Python
 *   🤝  I'm open to collaborating on all projects :)!
 Teamwork is the dreamwork.